Open access

 The Swiss open access strategy

-In Switzerland, the target is for all publications from publicly funded research to be available via open access by 2024.
+In Switzerland, the target is for all publications from publicly funded research to be available via open access.
 That is the goal of the national open access strategy.
-To achieve it, work is currently under way in a number of action areas defined in an action plan.
+To achieve it, work is currently under way in a number of action areas.
 They include:

 - negotiating new open access contracts with publishers